Early psychological intervention (PTSD, depression)

 Traumatic stress (PTSD, injury)

-Associate Professor Meaghan O’Donnell is the Director of Research at the Australian Centre for Posttraumatic Mental Health (ACPMH), and Associate Professor in the Department of Psychiatry, University of Melbourne.
-She has published over 80 peer reviewed articles in the area of posttraumatic mental health.
+Dr Meaghan O’Donnell is the Director of Research at Phoenix Australia, and Associate Professor in the Department of Psychiatry, University of Melbourne.
+She has published over 90 peer reviewed articles in the area of posttraumatic mental health.
 Many of these publications have been in influential journals including JAMA Psychiatry, British Journal of Psychiatry, American Journal of Psychiatry and Journal of Clinical Psychiatry.
-She was elected to the board of the International Society for Traumatic Stress Studies (the premier society in the field of traumatic stress studies) in 2010-2013, and reelected for a second term in 2014-2017, and is currently a member of the executive committee of the International Society of Traumatic Stress Studies.
-She is on the editorial board for the European Journal of Traumatic Stress Studies and frequently is invited to conduct peer reviews in leading journals including Journal of Traumatic Stress, British Medical Journal, Journal of Clinical Psychiatry, and JAMA Psychiatry.
-She works frequently with commonwealth departments including the Australian Department of Veterans' Affairs and the Australian Department of Defence both in a scientific advisory capacity and as principal investigator in research and evaluation projects.
+She is currently President Elect of the International Society for Traumatic Stress Studies (the premier society in the field of traumatic stress studies).
+She is on the editorial board for the European Journal of Traumatic Stress Studies and frequently is invited to present her research both nationally and internationally.
+She works frequently with commonwealth departments including the Australian Department of Veterans' Affairs and the Australian Department of Defence both in a scientific advisory capacity and as principal investigator on research and evaluation projects.
 Her major areas of research include early interventions after trauma exposure, phenomenology of traumatic stress responses, and disability after trauma.
 She has conducted a number of randomised controlled trials testing models of early psychological intervention after trauma, and has expertise in running longitudinal studies of trauma survivors.
 She has recently been awarded a prestigious Humboldt Experienced Researcher Fellowship to foster research collaborations in Germany.